marcelfolaron/genkitx-langfuse/README.md

 # Genkit Langfuse Plugin (Alpha)

-The Langfuse plugin provides observability and tracing for your Genkit applications by exporting traces to [Langfuse](https://langfuse.com/).
+The (unofficial) Langfuse plugin provides observability and tracing for your Genkit applications by exporting traces to [Langfuse](https://langfuse.com/).
 This is an early alpha release and bugs are expected

 ## Installation